 A digital forensic investigation is highly dependent on the availability of data online or on a mobile device.
 For example, a device’s location can determine where a suspect’s vehicle was at the time of a crime.
 Investigators can also determine what a person was doing on their device before, during, and after an event.

 Data security is critical in many subsets of modern forensics.
-These include digital forensics, which is defined as the application of science in analyzing data while preserving information integrity.
+These include digital forensics, which applies scientific methods to analyze data while preserving information integrity.
 It also applies to the identification, collection, and examination of information.
 A strict chain of custody is also important.
 This will be explained later.
 Network, web, and cloud forensics are other branches that have emerged.

 Forensics and Cloud Computing